LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

 process.write_memory(addr, 5000).unwrap();
 ```

+## Retrospective

+<span class="dim"><em>This section was added in a later edit.</em></span>

+After letting this post settle down on me, I realized we probably managed to re-invent the way Cheat Engine works, or at least most of it, something I'm quite proud of!
+If you want to have this idea "click" in your head by yourself, you can skip this section.
+But really, there's an awful lot of similarities, and even matching terminology to some extent.
+Recall back in the [scan options](#scan-options) section, the two primary modes were *Scan for address* and *Generate pointermap*.

+Scanning for an address with the setting "Compare results with other saved pointermap(s)" straight up sounds like the solution we came up with.
+We take two snapshots (the older one being equivalent to Cheat Engine's "saved pointermap") and perform a scan for the desired address, while comparing our intermediate results with the other pointermap to make sure it is still valid.
+Its job is to find all candidate paths, and if you were not comparing it to anything, obviously this would lead to a lot of false positives, which is why Cheat Engine advices against it.

+Remember when we talked about "the pointerscanner goes through the list of pointervalues with a specific value"?
+This sounds a lot like our queue, too.
+The scan settings even mention "Static and dynamic queue sizes", possibly hinting at this implementation detail (as opposed to using unbounded recursion).

+And what could a pointermap be other than… a mapping between pointers?
+This sounds like an awful lot to our "pre-scan" which scanned all the regions to find out "which regions could contain valid pointers into which other regions".
+That's a mapping of regions as determined by the pointers contained within them, and perhaps Cheat Engine only cares to store worthwhile snapshots of the memory and the corresponding regions.
+Maybe this is what Cheat Engine means by limiting the scan only to certain regions!

 ## Finale

 And this my dear readers concludes my ambitions with the project!
-I think the program is pretty useful by now, even if it can only do a small fraction of what Cheat Engine can (I don't think I'm ready to write a form designer GUI yet… wait why was this part of Cheat Engine again?).
-Despite the length of this entry, we didn't even figure out how Cheat Engine's pointer scanner works.
-Maybe it really is finding millions of possible paths, perhaps storing the offsets in some compact way.
+I think the program is pretty useful by now, even if it can only do a small fraction of what Cheat Engine can (I don't think I'm ready to write a form designer GUI yet… wait why was this part of Cheat Engine again?). ~~Despite the length of this entry, we didn't even figure out how Cheat Engine's pointer scanner works.
+Maybe it really is finding millions of possible paths, perhaps storing the offsets in some compact way~~.
+Although we can't know for sure what Cheat Engine is doing behind the scenes without studying its source code, we came pretty darn close to it.
 Let's recap what we do have learnt:

 * We're experts in pointers by now!
 Seven layers of indirection?
 Easy peasy.
 * There's a lot of configuration available for pointer scans: search depth, search breadth, search order, memory ranges, memory maps…